BastianKraemer/GeoCat/install/README.md

 1. Run GeoCat build using 'Grunt': `grunt build`

 > Maybe you have to setup the build environment before.
 Therefore you have to install 'Node.js' and 'npm'
-> After this you can run 'npm install' to download all build depedencies
+> After this you can run 'npm install' to download all build dependencies

 ## Using Docker